The MPF-1, or "Micro-Professor" was introduced in 1981 for educational purposes by

 |Even more from Sciento||

-Sciento was the importer of the MicroProfessor in the Netherlands (and Belgium?).
+Sciento imported the MicroProfessor in the Netherlands (and Belgium?).
 They sold teaching materials to technical schools and technical high-schools.
 They also sold other third-party extensions like the interface for Fischertechnik motor modules and a so called Logic Analyzer (HWEX2), which made some internal CPU data visible.
 A kind of Blinkenlights for the MPF-1-line!
 The HWEX2 did this by monitoring the Z80-CPU bus.

 Another extension was a base (HWEX-OC) with wiring and power supply with room for a MPF-1B or Plus and four half height extensions.